 Ian: Did you ever get access to your East German Army file after the fall of the war?.
 Was that ever possible for you to see that or not?.

-Steffen: Maybe I was naive at this time, but I didn’t even think that there was a file about me.
+Steffen: Maybe I was naive at this time, but I did not even think that there was a file about me.
 Right.
-I mean, obviously, they must have something like,, what’s what’s what’s his name and what’s his.
+I mean, obviously, they must have something like,, what's what's what's his name and what's his.

-Ian: They’ve got that piece of paper you signed, Steffen.
-That’s all it was.
+Ian: They have got that piece of paper you signed, Steffen.
+That's all it was.

-Steffen: But I didn’t even try.
-So actually, that’s a good question.
+Steffen: But I did not even try.
+So actually, that's a good question.
 Maybe I should I should I should try it if if there is something about me.

-Ian: Yeah, I don’t know whether you can get access to it.
-Probably I’d just be fascinated to see whether there’s any other mention of,, anything else in in there.
-I don’t know.
+Ian: Yeah, I do not know whether you can get access to it.
+Probably I'd just be fascinated to see whether there's any other mention of,, anything else in in there.
+I do not know.
 So with with your role, I mean, what is the day to day job like?.
 What are you doing day to day?.

 Daily army business